Metroid: Samus Returns: Gameplay

-Metroid: Samus Returns is a side-scrolling action-adventure displayed in a 2.5D perspective.
-Players take control of series protagonist Samus Aran, a bounty hunter who explores labyrinthine environments, kills hostile aliens, and collects power-ups to gain access to new areas.
-Samus Returns is a remake of the 1991 Game Boy game Metroid II: Return of Samus; as such, it features a story and structure similar to the original game, but with new controls, visuals, and gameplay.
+Metroid: Samus Returns is a side-scrolling game presented in a 2.5D perspective.
+Players control series protagonist Samus Aran, a bounty hunter who explores labyrinthine environments, defeats hostile aliens, and collects power-ups to access new areas.
+Samus Returns is a remake of the 1991 Game Boy game Metroid II: Return of Samus; it features a story and structure similar to the original game but includes updated controls, visuals, and gameplay.

-The game introduces some features that are new to the side-scrolling Metroid games.
-Samus can perform a melee counterattack to deal critical damage on foes.
-In Metroid II, her firing direction was limited to specific angles, whereas now she is capable of firing freely at any angle.
-Samus also has a selection of new powers, called Aeion abilities, that rely on an energy gauge for their usage.
-One example of an Aeion ability is the Scan Pulse, which lets Samus scan the surrounding environment for hidden pathways and items.
-The game also features Teleport Stations, allowing Samus to fast travel between areas.
-Several abilities introduced after Metroid II are implemented in Samus Returns, such as the Grapple Beam, Power Bombs, and Super Missiles.
+The game introduces several features new to the side-scrolling Metroid games.
+Samus can perform a Melee Counter with her Arm Cannon to stun nearby enemies that use physical attacks.
+A visual cue indicates when an attack can be countered.
+Successfully countering an enemy places Samus in an advantageous position; against Metroids, her next shot will be fully charged, and she can fire several Missiles at them.
+In Metroid II, her firing direction was limited to specific angles, but in Samus Returns, she can fire freely in any direction.
+Samus also gains access to new abilities called Aeion abilities, which use an energy gauge.
+One example of an Aeion ability is the Scan Pulse, which allows Samus to scan the surrounding environment for hidden pathways and items.
+The game also includes Teleport Stations, enabling Samus to fast travel between areas.
+Several abilities introduced after Metroid II return in Samus Returns, such as the Grapple Beam, Power Bombs, and Super Missiles.

-Samus Returns features Amiibo support, with compatible figurines being based on the Metroid series.
-When scanned, players can unlock reserve tanks and a Metroid Marker which can be used to locate nearby Metroids.
-After the player finishes the game at least once, certain Amiibo-exclusive content is unlocked; such content includes a Metroid II art gallery, a Samus Returns art gallery, a Sound Test, and Fusion Mode, an extra hard difficulty setting which features Samus's Fusion Suit.
-A standard Hard Mode is also unlocked upon completing the game, but it does not require an Amiibo figurine.
+Samus Returns supports Amiibo figurines, with compatible figures based on the Metroid series.
+Scanning these figurines can unlock reserve tanks and a Metroid Marker, which helps locate nearby Metroids.
+After completing the game at least once, players can unlock Amiibo-exclusive content, including a Metroid II art gallery, a Samus Returns art gallery, a Sound Test, and Fusion Mode, an extra-hard difficulty setting featuring Samus's Fusion Suit.
+A standard Hard Mode is also unlocked upon completing the game, which does not require an Amiibo.